Polluxin/SAR/README.md

 ### Application's objects cache management
 Each application can use a limited amount of distributed objects defined by attribut `JvnServerImpl.CACHE_SIZE` (`5` by default).
-When the cache is full, the user will be avised with `JvnCacheSaturedException` exception.
+When the cache is full it is automatically cleared.

-It is possible to clear the cache by using `JvnLocalServer.jvnClearObjectCache()`.
+It is possible to clear manually the cache by using `JvnLocalServer.jvnClearObjectsCache()`.

 ## Tests

+### Manual tests

+#### CacheTests/CacheClear
+Use to briefly evaluate cache behavior by creating a number of objects, adding them, then reading them and manually checking their consistency.
+Every `CACHE_SIZE` object, the server cache is emptied :

+### Automatic tests